tactivos/jquery-sew/README.md

 ### What is it?

 Inline option selection for HTML Text Inputs, auto-complete after a token.
+[Try it live!](http://mrl.li/jquery-sew-demo)

 ![](http://upload.mural.ly/santiagomontero/1354142421637.blob)